When did the UK lockdown start and how long will it last?

 The UK was put into lockdown on 23 March in an unprecedented step to attempt to limit the spread of coronavirus.

-Boris Johnson announced that all UK residents must stay at home to protect the NHS amid the growing threat of coronavirus.
+Boris Johnson announced in March that all UK residents must stay at home to protect the NHS amid the growing threat of coronavirus.

 In an unprecedented broadcast to the nation on Monday (23 March), The Prime Minister announced that the police will now have the power to fine people if they leave their homes for any reason other than the following: